 Such a lawsuit will allow surviving family members to get compensation for their tremendous losses.
-While workers' compensation typically covers medical bills and a portion of lost income, it is often woefully inadequate when it comes to fully compensating victims and their families.
-Injured workers and their families may still be able to file a construction accident lawsuit against the third party whose negligence or wrongdoing caused the accident.
+While a workers compensation claim typically covers medical bills and a portion of lost income, it is often woefully inadequate when it comes to fully compensating victims and their families.

 Personal injury claims in a construction accident case may be based on the following: